International Mediation Institute

 3. IMI Professional Conduct Assessment Process

 3.1 The IMI Professional Conduct Assessment Process may be activated by a Party in a mediation to seek redress for an alleged code of conduct breach if the Mediation Step has not resolved the issue.
-To activate the Assessment Process, the Party is asked to complete the Professional Conduct Assessment Application on the IMI web portal.
+To activate the Assessment Process, the Party is asked to complete the Professional Conduct Assessment Application.
 IMI will promptly acknowledge receipt and send a copy to the Mediator whose conduct is the subject of the Complaint.
 The language of the proceedings shall be the language of the original mediation.

 3.2 After having received notice of an admissible Application, IMI will promptly appoint a Professional Conduct Assessor being an independent lawyer or other professional qualified to hear the complaint and the Mediator’s case and decide upon the resolution.